Psychology

 • Community health centers

 It’s also true that many marriage and family therapists will work evenings and weekends to accommodate their clients’ schedules.
+With the surge of telehealth, however, more patients are available during core business hours as they don’t have to travel to see their therapist.

 How do you become an LMFT?